-To date, 40 universities have hosted KAEF Fellows, including Johns Hopkins University School of Advanced International Studies, Bentley University, Syracuse University, and Bowling Green State University.
+To date, 43 universities have hosted KAEF Fellows, including Minnesota State University - Mankato, Duke University, Ohio State University, and Chicago-Kent College of Law.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including: